News and Highlights

 -

-4th May - Dr. Tillmann Eymess presented the paper "Subsidizing Compliance: A Multi-Unit Price List Mechanism for Legal Fishing Nets at Lake Victoria" at an internal seminar at Alfred Weber Institute of Economics, Heidelberg University.
+4th May, 2022 - Dr. Tillmann Eymess presented the paper "Subsidizing Compliance: A Multi-Unit Price List Mechanism for Legal Fishing Nets at Lake Victoria" at an internal seminar at Alfred Weber Institute of Economics, Heidelberg University.

 Building a Knowledge Community

-Over the past 3 years of the project, the MultiTip team has been actively building a knowledge community on resilience in globally connected resource systems like the Lake Victoria SES.
+Since 2019, the MultiTip team has been actively building a knowledge community on resilience in globally connected resource systems like the Lake Victoria SES.
 This community was built not only among partners, governing bodies, other stakeholders and end-users, but also among fellow researchers, students and the general public.

 We achieve this using a variety of platforms and media: